tiagodsilva/ThreadingAnts/include/README.md

 # Simulation's objects

 We should implement, still, the class `Food`.
-It will be okay.
+It is okay; it will be okay.

 ## Contemplação dos objetos